Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Influence of disc parameters

+The key parameter here is the disc response time to a change of planetary mass.
+A formula for the gap opening time in an inviscid disc was derived by \cite{LinPapaloizou1986}.
+They found that $\tau_{\rm gap} \propto q^{-2}$.
+As plotted in Figs. \ref{time_gap_open_a4} and \ref{time_gap_open_a2}, we find $\tau_{\rm gap} \propto q^{-1.47}$ for $\alpha = 10^{-4}$ and $\tau_{\rm gap} \propto q^{-12.81}$ for $\alpha = 2\times10^{-2}$, meaning that at higher viscosity, the gap opening time is more dependent on the planetary mass.
+It is important to mention that the discrepancy between our result and that of \cite{LinPapaloizou1986} comes from the importance of viscosity in the gap-opening process and the definition for the gap opening time.
+Indeed, we define the gap-opening mass as the mass needed to create a gap of a certain depth ($\Sigma/\Sigma_{\rm unp} = 0.1$), whereas they define it on the basis of when the forces applied by the planet on the disc are equilibrated and vice versa.

-In conclusion, gas accretion has a different impact on the gap opening mass depending on the disc response time.
+In conclusion, gas accretion has a different impact on the gap-opening mass depending on the disc response time.
 It is a dominating phenomenon at high viscosities.
-These differences in gap opening mass can have an important impact on the transition to type II migration, which is investigated in the next section.
+These differences in gap-opening mass can have an important impact on the transition to type II migration, which is investigated in the next section.